galaxyproject/training-material/topics/digital-humanities/tutorials/solar-eclipse-frequency/tutorial.md

 # Run the analysis as a workflow

-If you now want to repeat this analysis with different input data or paramater settings, you don't want to repeat all these steps again by hand.
+Suppose you now want to repeat this analysis with different input data or paramater settings.
+You would not want to repeat all these steps again by hand.
 For this, we can use the workflow.

-If you run the published workflow rather than following the tutorial step-by-step on your own, you need to upload a file with the source data and to supply the following three values at runtime:
+When you run the workflow, you need to upload a file with the source data and to supply the following three values at runtime:

 | Workflow parameter | Example | Meaning |
 | ------------------------- | ------- | ------------------------------------------------- |